How to Prioritize Content Refreshes

 Use a simple 1-3 scoring table

 Scores should support the decision, not overrule judgment.
 Use them to sort the first review batch, then read the pages before assigning edits.
+A page with a high score still needs a specific refresh hypothesis.

 Search opportunity